Chico Heron

 Karl San José Heron (Note: Often given as Carlos Heron.)
 (March 13, 1936 — November 23, 2007), nicknamed Chico, was a Panamanian professional baseball player, scout, and manager.
-He scouted for the New York Yankees, and is credited with discovering Mariano Rivera.
-Heron was also a longtime manager of the Panama national baseball team.
+He scouted for the New York Yankees and is credited with discovering Mariano Rivera.
+Heron was also a longtime manager of the Panama national team.

 Playing career

-Heron played with several independent minor league league teams in the United States in the mid 1950s, including in the Mountain States League, Cotton States League, and the West Texas–New Mexico League.
+Heron played with several independent minor league teams in the United States in the mid 1950s, including in the Mountain States League, Cotton States League, and the West Texas–New Mexico League.
 He played for Amarillo Gold Sox in the Western League in 1956 and the Sacramento Solons of the Pacific Coast League in 1957.
 The next year, Heron played with Williamsport Grays (then a Philadelphia Phillies affiliate), and returned to Triple-A Sacramento (affiliated with the Milwaukee Braves) in 1959.
 In 1960 he played in the San Francisco Giants system, reaching Triple-A Tacoma, and split his time in 1961 between the Phillies and Baltimore Orioles organizations.
 His career in organized baseball ended in 1962 with the Tri-City Braves of the Northwest League.

 During this time, he also played in the Panamanian Professional Baseball League, debuting with Chesterfield in 1957.
 Heron played the rest of his professional career in Panama with various clubs: Azucareros de Coclé, Chiriquí-Bocas, Ron Santa Clara, Cerveza Balboa, Panalit, and Guardia Nacional.
 With Azucareros de Coclé, he participated in the 1959 Caribbean Series, where he went 7–for–24 (.292) with two doubles and two runs batted in.